 Sadly, 15 to 20 percent of infants who develop HIE will die during childbirth or in the newborn period.
 Infants who suffered a hypoxic insult to the brain during labor and delivery will usually have low APGAR scores (scores that measure newborn health).
 Of the infants that survive a hypoxic ischemic event during delivery, at least 25 percent of them will have significant or catastrophic neurological damage.

 HIE brain damage can cause the following:

+Like other brain injuries that can occur at birth, such as hydrocephalus brain injury, HIE can have serious medical consequences.
 Newborns who suffer from HIE may require ventilators, breathing tubes, tracheotomies, feeding tubes, wheelchairs, life-long medical procedures and treatments, and 24-hour total care.

 Until recently, the only treatment for infants born with HIE was to support the baby's heart rate, lungs, airway, and provide adequate nutrition either through a feeding tube or total parental nutrition (TPN).
 In recent years, brain cooling has been added to the treatment of HIE.
 It is believed that cooling the brain will not only help minimize the damage already done to the baby's injured brain, but also halt any additional brain damage.

 When you work with us, we leave no stone unturned in our approach to your case and routinely report back to you with updates on the process.
 You can be confident that we will thoroughly investigate your birth injury case to develop a strong and compelling claim.

 We operate on a contingency fee basis, so there is no reason to wait.
 Call The Beasley Firm today for a free consultation: (215) 866-2424.